Manny Andruszewski

 Emanuel Franciszek Andruszewski (born 4 October 1955) is an English former footballer who played for Southampton.
-He played at full back and centre back during the late 1970s.
+He played at full-back and centre-back during the late 1970s.

 Southampton

-He joined Southampton as an associate schoolboy in November 1970, having played for St. George's School and represented Southampton & Hampshire Schools.
+Born in Eastleigh, Hampshire, Andruszewski joined Southampton as an associate schoolboy in November 1970, having played for St. George's School and represented Southampton & Hampshire Schools.
 Ted Bates and Lawrie McMenemy signed him firstly as an amateur, and then, in October 1973, as a professional.
-He graduated through the reserves, making his first team debut on 1 February 1975 in a 3–0 victory away to West Bromwich Albion in League Division 2.
-He had replaced Steve Mills, who had been seriously injured in a road crash.
+He graduated through the reserves, making his first team debut on 1 February 1975, in a 3–0 victory away to West Bromwich Albion in League Division 2.
+Andruszewski replaced Steve Mills, who had been seriously injured in a road crash.
 He retained his place for the rest of the 1974–75 season, in which he made sixteen appearances.
-The following season, Saints had signed Peter Rodrigues and Andruszewski was to make only a handful of appearances in the first team, and did not figure at all in the squad who went on to win the FA Cup on 1 May 1976.
+The following season, Saints had signed Peter Rodrigues and Andruszewski was to make only a handful of appearances in the first team, and did not figure at all in the squad that went on to win the FA Cup on 1 May 1976.

 Over the next few seasons, he was unable to establish himself as a first choice player although he did make two appearances in the quarter-finals of the European Cup Winners' Cup against Anderlecht in March 1977.

 He was an uncompromising tackler and was at his best when given a particular opponent to shadow and was often brought in to the side to perform a specific man-marking task.
 He rarely got forward into attack, but the few goals that he did score were usually fairly special.
 On 5 March 1977, he scored the winner against Charlton Athletic, when he crashed a shot past the keeper after running on to a return pass from Mick Channon.

 In the 1977–78 season, he was selected fairly regularly including appearing in the final 13 games as Saints finished as runners-up (to Bolton Wanderers) to gain promotion back to Division 1.

 His finest game for the Saints was against Birmingham City in the Football League Cup on 29 August 1978, when he shackled Trevor Francis so well that Saints were able to notch up a 5–2 victory, which set them on the way to the League Cup final at Wembley against Nottingham Forest on 17 March 1979.
-Although Andruszewski had featured in several of the earlier games, he didn't even make the bench for the final.
+Although Andruszewski had featured in several of the earlier games, he did not even make the bench for the final.